Pet Shop Boys: Introspective and Behaviour (1988–1992)

 Neil Tennant has said that the Pet Shop Boys' "Imperial Phase" ended in September 1988, when their new single, "Domino Dancing", entered the UK Singles Chart at number nine and only reached number seven.
 Tennant recalls being disappointed upon hearing the news, and he felt that their peak period was over and that it was going to be a challenge to maintain their level of success in the future.

 Their third album, Introspective, was released on 10 October 1988.
 Unusually, this was a six-track album of previously unheard remixes and new tracks in extended form.
 It was followed by the Trevor Horn–produced top-five single "Left to My Own Devices", and a cover version of the Sterling Void song "It's Alright".
 Pet Shop Boys embarked on their first tour in 1989, performing in Hong Kong, Japan, and Britain.
 The tour followed the ideas of the extravaganza that could not have been afforded earlier in their careers.
 Derek Jarman returned to direct the performance and he provided several films that were projected during the shows.

 The September 1990 single, "So Hard" reached number four in the UK and was followed by their fourth studio album, Behaviour, which was recorded in Munich with producer Harold Faltermeyer.
 The album was not intended to reflect a dramatic change in mood from their earlier albums; however, it is noticeably subdued.
 It included the fan favourite "Being Boring", the second single from the album, which only reached number 20 on the UK Singles Chart, their lowest placing at the time.
 The title is from a quote by Zelda Fitzgerald: "... she refused to be bored chiefly because she wasn't boring", and the song was a personal commentary on the AIDS epidemic.
 The music video was directed by filmmaker Bruce Weber.
 By this time, the duo had parted ways with manager Tom Watkins, replacing him with Jill Carrington, who had previously been marketing director at Polydor.

 In March 1991, a cover of U2's "Where the Streets Have No Name" as a medley with "Can't Take My Eyes Off You", the 1960s pop song by Frankie Valli/the Four Seasons, was released as a double-A-sided single with a remix of the album track "How Can You Expect to Be Taken Seriously?" by Brothers in Rhythm.
 This was followed by the duo's first world tour.
-Named Performance, the tour kicked off in Tokyo, on 11 March 1991, and visited the United States, Canada, France, Belgium, Germany, Denmark, Sweden, Finland, Czechoslovakia, Austria, Hungary, Yugoslavia, Switzerland, Italy, Spain, the Netherlands, Ireland and the United Kingdom.
+The Performance Tour kicked off in Tokyo on 11 March 1991 and visited the United States, Canada, France, Belgium, Germany, Denmark, Sweden, Finland, Czechoslovakia, Austria, Hungary, Yugoslavia, Switzerland, Italy, Spain, the Netherlands, Ireland and the United Kingdom.
 The shows were designed by David Alden and David Fielding, who had designed several sets for the Royal Opera House.